pytorch/serve/docs/inference_api.md

 ## Predictions API

 This API follows the [InferenceAPIsService.Predictions](https://github.com/pytorch/serve/blob/master/frontend/server/src/main/resources/proto/inference.proto) gRPC API.
-It returns the status of a model in the ModelServer.

 To get predictions from the default version of each loaded model, make a REST call to `/predictions/{model_name}`: